min2ha/ukwa-site/content/target/47951/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Liaison Committee: Oral evidence: The Prime Minister

 Prime Minister Theresa May answers questions from the Commons Liaison Committee on the government's approach to withdrawing from the EU.